What Happened to Anna Marie Tendler After Her Divorce from John Mulaney?

 Things began to move faster—and then unravel—in December, 2020, when Mulaney checked into a drug rehabilitation center in Pennsylvania for cocaine addiction, prescription drug abuse and alcoholism.
 He moved into outpatient care only a couple of months later and then, in May, 2021, the word got out that Mulaney and Anna Marie were divorcing, Mulaney having asked for a divorce three months earlier.
 The announcement of the divorce came in separate statements from each delivered via publicists.

 “I am heartbroken that John has decided to end our marriage.
-I wish him support and success as he continues his recovery,” Anna Marie said in her statement.
+I wish him support and success as he continues his recovery,” Anna Marie said in her statement, reflecting on how the couple decided to part, despite Tendler’s suggestion she wished for a different outcome.

 Mulaney officially filed for the divorce in July, the same month it was reported that he had begun a relationship with actress Olivia Munn, of Magic Mike, X-Men: Apocalypse and Office Christmas Party fame.
 A few months later, Mulaney announced that she and Munn were expecting a child.
 They welcomed their son, named Malcolm Hiệp Mulaney, in November, 2021.